Support for SalutetheNHS

 Supporting our colleagues

 - At our peak, we recruited almost 50,000 new temporary colleagues to support our colleagues on the shop floor, in distribution centres and as delivery drivers.
-All colleagues who normally work in our cafes or on our meat, fish, deli counters and salad bars are also helping on the shop floor while these services are temporarily closed.
+All colleagues who normally work in our cafes or on our meat, fish, deli counters and salad bars have been helping on the shop floor while these services were temporarily closed.
 We have also asked our office colleagues to volunteer for shifts in stores where they can.

-- The Government is extending the COVID-19 testing process to critical front-line workers, including those in Tesco, and we have started to trial this.
+- The Government is extending the COVID-19 testing process to critical front-line workers, including those in Tesco.
 Testing will be entirely voluntary, and only for critical workers currently experiencing symptoms, or for those with symptoms who are living with critical workers.

-- As a thank you for going above and beyond, Tesco will pay a 10% bonus on the hourly rate for hours worked to colleagues across its stores, distribution centres and customer engagement centres.
+- As a thank you for going above and beyond, Tesco is paying a 10% bonus on the hourly rate for hours worked to colleagues across its stores, distribution centres and customer engagement centres.

-- Colleagues who are self-isolating will be paid in full for the period of isolation
+- Colleagues who are self-isolating are being paid in full for the period of isolation

-- Colleagues who become ill with COVID-19 will be paid from the first day of absence, regardless of their sick entitlement or waiting days.
+- Colleagues who become ill with COVID-19 are being paid from the first day of absence, regardless of their sick entitlement or waiting days.

 - We have made two mental wellbeing tools, Headspace and SilverCloud, available to all our 300,000 UK colleagues free for the next 12 months.